AkzoNobel Finds PPG Industries Second Takeover Bid Unfit For Business

 The AkzoNobel board consisted of technical, financial, and legal experts to make sure all the aspects of the proposal are reviewed properly.
 The board members observed that PPG Industries still failed to work on the concerns based on which the experts rejected its initial proposal.
 The points jotted down in the latest proposal were incapable of satisfying the decision makers in terms of the interests of the Dutch paint maker’s shareholders, employees, customers, stakeholders, and other people associated with the firm.

-The second proposal came just after two weeks of PPG Industries making its first bid worth $22.6 billion.
+The second proposal came just after two weeks of PPG Industries made its first bid worth $22.6 billion.
 The first bid was rejected on March 9.
 AkzoNobel CEO Ton Buchner released a statement on Wednesday in which he noted the reasons for rejecting the proposal for the second time.

 “This proposal significantly fails to recognize the value of AkzoNobel.
 Our Boards do not believe it is in the best interest of AkzoNobel’s stakeholders, including our shareholders, customers, and employees.
 That is why we have rejected it unanimously.”